 - 1-2 Tbsp tallow or extra virgin coconut oil

-1. Mix ground meat and seasonings (everything except the onion and the flax) in a bowl.
+1. Mix ground meat and seasonings (everything except the onion and the arrowroot powder) in a bowl.
 Cover and refrigerate at least 1 hour, up to 24 hours.

 2. Heat tallow or coconut oil in a skillet over medium-high heat.
 Add diced onion and cook until soft and starting to caramelize.
 Remove from heat and let cool.